serafin-labs/serafin/README.md

 ## What does it look like ?

-A very simple exemple looks like that :
+A very simple example looks like that :

 ```typescript
 import * as express from 'express';